amoskyalo/Add-to-Cart-Logic-Using-React-Redux/README.md

 It will be wise if I mention the technologies I used in this simple application.
 If you want to read more about them, I will provide the links to the official documentations:

   ### 1. React Redux
   React redux is a state management liblary.
-From the official docs, they say
-  > React Redux is the official React UI bindings layer for Redux.
+  > From the official docs, they say, React Redux is the official React UI bindings layer for Redux.
 It lets your React components read data from a Redux store, and dispatch actions to the store to update state.

 Redux helps you manage the state of your application globaly.
 To install React Redux to your application, you will run `npm i react-redux`